 Christensen: “Our criteria were fostered by our desire to meet the requirements of our ethical review board.
 We needed dogs that were sociable, well-behaved, and hypoallergenic.
 Three dogs matched these criteria.
 We went through 3 rounds of pilot studies using the dogs before making our final decision.
 We had exit interviews to make sure [the dogs] were not (a) overly distracting and (b) did not frighten the participants.”

 But how, exactly, did the dogs behave?
 Which of their social interactions —play solicitation, asking to be petted, etc.—had the most impact on a group’s overall willingness to cooperate?

 “We are examining the film of the experiments to determine the role specific behaviors of the animals had on the outcomes of the group, e.g., did one dog do tricks to get the attention of participants whilst the other dog sat in the corner?”

 I also think it’s fitting that Honts et all used their own dogs because in my most recent post here I said that too many dognitive scientists started studying apes and monkeys, and not enough of them really “get” dogs; so, personally, I think the fact that the idea for this study came from actual dog owners, and that they used their own dogs in the study, may be one of the most important elements.

 So why did the dogs foster trust and cohesion in the groups they were assigned to?

 There are a number of studies showing that petting a dog, or even gazing into its eyes, can increase levels of oxytocin in human beings.
-Since I believe oxytocin could be a key agent in creating the social behaviors that enable wolves to hunt large prey animals by working in concert as a cohesive hunting unit I asked Christensen if he thought oxytocin might’ve played a part in this study’s results.
+Since I believe oxytocin could be a key agent in creating the social behaviors that enable wolves to hunt large prey animals by working in concert as a cohesive hunting unit (and I wrote an article about my theory, outlining how this could have happened), I asked Christensen if he thought oxytocin might’ve played a part in this study’s results.
 He agreed that it was probably a factor.